 Public Administration and International Affairs Department Overview

-Maxwell’s Master of Arts in International Relations was established in 1993 to build on the School’s interdisciplinary breadth, and the professional degree programs were merged into one department to take advantage of their synergies.
+Maxwell’s Master of Arts in International Relations was established in 1970 and builds on the School’s interdisciplinary breadth, and the professional degree programs were merged into one department to take advantage of their synergies.
 These synergies allow the department to offer master’s degrees in public administration and international affairs, as well as a doctoral degree in public administration.

 The Master of Public Administration coursework provides proficiencies in public and nonprofit management, public budgeting and finance, public policy analysis and implementation, environmental policy and management, health policy and management, urban policy and city management, and collaborative governance.